Web

 Security Considerations

 The Web Proof feature is based on the TLSNotary protocol.
-Web data is retrieved from an HTTP endpoint and it's integrity and authenticity during the HTTP session is verified using the Transport Layer Security (TLS) protocol (the "S" in HTTPS), which secures most modern encrypted connections on the Internet.
+Web data is retrieved from an HTTP endpoint and it's integrity and authenticity during the HTTP session is verified using the TLS protocol (the "S" in HTTPS), which secures most modern encrypted connections on the Internet.
 Web Proofs ensure the integrity and authenticity of web data after the HTTPS session finishes by extending the TLS protocol.
-A designated server, called Notary, joins the HTTPS session between the client and the server and can cryptographically certify its contents.
+Notary, joins the HTTPS session between the client and the server and can cryptographically certify its contents.

 From privacy perspective, it is important to note that the Notary server never has access to the plaintext transcript of the connection and therefore, Notary can never steal client data and pretend to be client.
 Furthermore, the transcript can be redacted (i.e. certain parts can be removed) by the client, making these parts of the communication not accessible by Prover